jet/Microservice-Edge-Testing-Example/README.md

 To initialize it, or to reset the database if you do not like your mutations, copy the supplied `database.json` from this directory to the specified location.

+## Kafka

+Kafka is run through docker, a simple `docker-compose up` should spin up the kafka instance for you.

+If you are running this in a windows VM through parallels, make sure to enable nested virtualization in parallels, and that you allocate the VM 8192 MB of RAM.
+Less or More than that seems to be unstable